President and CEO

 Founder and Chief Scientific Officer

-Corrado Priami is professor of computer science at the University of Trento since 2001.
-The results of his PhD thesis on stochastic pi-calculus were the basis for the foundation of COSBI.
-He managed projects for over euro 40 million (about euro 20 million for industrial projects).
-He was in the BoD of the University of Trento and of the Trento School of Management.
-He published over 190 scientific papers, gave more than 90 invited talks and lectures, regularly serves in advisory and scientific boards as well as in reviewing panels for international funding agencies and institutions.
+Corrado Priami is professor of computer science at the University of Pisa, director of the Pisa node of the Stanford SPARK Global initiative, and has 20+ years of academic and industrial experience in the application of computational technology for pharma and food companies.
+He is the founder of COSBI, that he led 12+ years as President and CEO.
+He managed projects for over euro 30 million (about euro 16 million for industrial projects).
+He served in the Senate of the University of Verona, in the BoD of the University of Trento, in the BoD of the Trento School of Management and in the BoD of COSBI as chairman of the board.
+He published over 200 scientific papers, gave more than 110 invited talks and lectures, regularly serves in advisory and scientific boards (including the Stanford SPARK program) as well as in reviewing panels for international funding agencies and institutions.
+He supervised more than 100 people (students, PhD students, Post-Docs) of which about 40 are now in senior or research positions in academia and industry.
 He got a master and PhD in computer science from the University of Pisa.
-He was post-doc at the Ecole Normale Superieure in Paris (1996-97), researcher and associate professor at the University of Verona (1997-2001), visiting scholar at Microsoft Corp (2004), and will be visiting professor at Stanford University (2016-17).
+He was post-doc with a competitive EU Marie Curie Grant at the Ecole Normale Superiéure in Paris (1996-97), researcher and associate professor at the University of Verona (1997-2001), visiting scholar at Microsoft Corp (2004), visiting professor at Stanford University (2016-17), professor at the University of Trento (2001-2017).

 Pier Paolo Di Fiore